-The mission of Mayo Clinic's Pulmonary Pathology Fellowship is to train pathologists to become competent in the evaluation and diagnosis of routine, complex and esoteric pathologic specimens from the lung, pleura and mediastinum; become consultants to other pathologists on these cases; and advance the science of pulmonary pathology.
+The mission of the Pulmonary Pathology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is to train pathologists to become competent in the evaluation and diagnosis of routine, complex and esoteric pathologic specimens from the lung, pleura and mediastinum; become consultants to other pathologists on these cases; and advance the science of pulmonary pathology.

 The curriculum of this one-year fellowship is uniquely designed to fulfill this mission.